balianirudh/siliconSharks-2020/Electrical/README.md

 ## Power Distribution System

 The 12V external power supply is connected directly to the onboard electronics through the ROV's tether.
 On the tether, there is a 25A fuse to ensure that the electronics are protected if the electronics system tries to draw too much current from the power supply.
 The 12V is supplied directly to a power distribution module.
-The power distribution module supplies 12V to each of the thrusters and the 12V-7.4V buck converter.
+The power distribution module supplies 12V to each of the thrusters and to the 12V-7.4V buck converter.
 Along with this, the power distribution module has an integrated 12V-5V converter which supplies a regulated voltage to the microcontroller.

-"show picture of power distribution module and servo voltage converter here"
+"show picture of power distribution module and servo voltage converter here highlight custom resistor"

+The power distribution board chosen for the ROV is the Matek V3.1.
+This power distribution board was designed for originally designed for quadcopters but can be used in many applications.
+Because the board was designed for drones, it is very compact making it ideal for out onboard electronics.
+The features of this board also met our electrical needs as it has an input voltage range of 9V-26V, 4 ESC outputs (each rated to 20A continuous), 5V output (used for the microcontroller), and a 12V output (for the servos).
+The board is also very affordable making it a good option for the prototype electronics.

+The buck converter used to convert 12V to 7.4V is the SparkFun Buck-Boost Converter.
+This converter was choses because it can convert a 12V input into several different voltages depending on the application.
+The board was designed for the user to pick a desired output voltage.
+Based on that voltage, the user solders on a specific resistor to the board (resistance needs to be calculated) which steps down the input voltage to the desired voltage.
+For this ROV, the serovs operate at 7.4V so a 560Ohm resistor was soldered on to the board to acheive the desired step-down.

+"equation to calculate resistance from sparkfun"

 ## Microcontroller

 In the prototype electronics system, an Arduino Uno was used because of its affordabiity as well as its open source AVR microcontroller-based development which can be programmed easily.
-The Arduino had enough PWM ports to connect all of our thrusters and servos. (add something novel about why else we used arduino).
+The Arduino had enough PWM ports to connect all of our thrusters and servos. (add why else we used arduino).
 (add documentation about switch to SAM15x15)

 <p align="center"><img src="https://github.com/balianirudh/siliconSharks-2020/blob/master/images/arduino-SAM15x15.jpg" width="400" height="300"/></p>